 At Emirates Chartered Accountants Group, we have a team of expert tax professionals and consultants who are experienced in various tax regimes in the UAE as well as GCC.
 There is a separate wing for handling International Tax matters within the Tax division of Emirates Chartered Accountants Group.
 Tax experts in IECnet member firms in several countries work together on cases we handle which ensure that the transactions are handled in the most tax-efficient manner that all laws are complied with.

 We address your concerns with an international mindset.
-We helped many businesses in their worldwide expansion for implementation of tax structures across the Middle East, Africa, Asia and Europe.
+We helped many businesses in their worldwide expansion for the implementation of tax structures across the Middle East, Africa, Asia, and Europe.

 News & Articles

 Reforming the International Tax System BEPS 2.0 - Two-Pillar Solution Over the past years, the international tax environment has remained in flux and has become increasingly complex....VIEW ALL

 People usually ask